The Truth in Lending Act (Regulation Z): How Does It Protect Borrowers?

 Credit cards

-For credit cards, the TILA mandates that credit card issuers disclose the APR, which reflects the true cost of borrowing, including interest rates and fees.
+The TILA mandates that credit card issuers disclose the card’s APR, which reflects the true cost of borrowing, including interest rates and fees.
 This allows consumers to compare credit card offers based on their long-term affordability.

 The TILA also gets credit card companies to provide statements with information about how long it will take to pay off the balance if you only make minimum payments.
 This helps you understand the potential consequences of making minimum payments.